ZhouyangJia/SmartLog/README.md

 # SmartLog
-A Semantic-Aware Log Automation Tool for Failure Diagnosis.
+Error-Log Statement Placement by Deep Understanding of Log Intention.

 ---

 ### Introduction
 *SmartLog* is a log automation tool.
-Through learning logging rules from existing logs, *SmartLog* can decide whether to log a given code snippet or not , and finally inserts logging statement when necessary.
-This tool is built against LLVM-3.8.
+Existing log automation tools define log placement rules by extracting syntax features or summarizing code patterns.
+These approaches are limited since the log placements are far beyond those rules but are according to the intention of software code.
+We design *SmartLog*, an accurate log automation tool that places error-log statements by deep understanding of log intention.

 ### Usage